414design/it_worked_right_away_with_chatgpt/README.md

 This project is a collection of experimental design tools created by students at **Darmstadt University of Applied Sciences**.
 It demonstrates how open language models can empower designers and enable novel, conscious approaches to creativity—not just for convenience, but for exploration and innovation.

 Each tool is built using open-source AI models and web technologies, proving that powerful, creative tools can be developed without relying on closed systems.
+If closed weights models where used they are attributed in the tools description.

 ## Features